kokhouser/geothing/api/README.md

 ![](../img/api/api_screenshot.png)

-To generate the documentation page, run the following command:
+To generate the documentation page, make sure you have apiDoc installed:
+`npm install apidoc -g`

+Then run the following command:
 `apidoc -i routes/ -o docs/`

+The docs should appear in the /docs/ folder.